llukkah/DreamState/README.md

 ![ERD Model Photo](./ERDModel.png)
 To prevent spam and user harassment as well as protect user anonminity, all stories will be directed to a site-specific account where they will be filtered out.
 Stories will be posted on a rolling-weekly basis, and spam won't be clogging the purpose of the site.

-A seperate database will be made for resrouces of black-owned businesses.
+A seperate database will be made for resrouces of Black-owned businesses.

 | Library | Purpose |
 | ------------ | ------------ |